 If you found this article to be helpful, please feel free to pass it on to friends or family or share it on social media.

-At Better Health Chiropractic in Anchorage, we want you to feel confident that you are getting the best possible treatment available, which is why we have our 3-promise guarantee.
-If you are experiencing any of the above symptoms or if you are having any type of low back pain or musculoskeletal pain, we encourage you to call one of our 4 clinics for an appointment or click here to make one online.
+At Better Health Chiropractic Anchorage, we want you to feel confident that you are getting the best possible treatment available, which is why we have our 3-promise guarantee.
+If you are experiencing any of the above symptoms or if you are having any type of low back pain or musculoskeletal pain, we encourage you to call for an appointment or click here to make one online.

 Our friendly staff will be happy to check your insurance coverage for you and if you don’t have insurance, please read this article.